Russia Says Odessa Strikes Hit Western Arms - UrduPoint

 "High-precision, long-range missiles launched from the sea destroyed a docked Ukrainian warship and a stockpile of anti-ship missiles delivered by the United States to the Kyiv regime," it said.

 "A Ukrainian army repair and upgrade plant has also been put out of order."
-The port attack has cast a shadow over the milestone agreement aimed at relieving a global food crisis that was hammered out over months of negotiations and signed in Istanbul.
+The strikes have cast a shadow over the milestone accord -- that was hammered out over months of negotiations and signed in Istanbul -- to relieve a global food crisis.

+- 'Order of peace' - United Nations chief Antonio Guterres, who presided over the signing ceremony Friday, "unequivocally" condemned the attack.
+The United States meanwhile said it "casts serious doubt" over Russia's commitment to the deal.

+Western nations repeated their condemnation of Russia's military assault on Ukraine after the strikes.

+Lavrov, who will visit Uganda, Ethiopia and Congo-Brazzaville on the tour, told his Egyptian counterpart Sameh Shoukry that Russia would meet grain orders.

+"We confirmed the commitment of Russian exporters of cereal products to meet their orders in full," he said in a press conference.

-Zelensky said the strikes on Odessa showed Moscow could not be trusted to keep its promises and that dialogue with Moscow was becoming increasingly untenable.
+Zelensky said the strikes on Odessa showed Moscow could not be trusted to keep its promises.

-"This apparent Russian barbarism brings us even closer to obtaining the very weapons we need for our victory," Zelensky said in a late-night address to the nation.

-- Mykolaiv attacks - Ukrainian officials said grain was being stored in the port at the time of the strike, although the food stocks did not appear to have been hit.
+Ukrainian officials said grain was being stored in the port at the time of the strike, but food stocks did not appear to have been hit.

-Guterres -- who presided over the signing ceremony Friday -- "unequivocally" condemned the attack.

-The United States "strongly condemned" the attack, with Secretary of State Antony Blinken saying it "casts serious doubt on the credibility of Russia's commitment to yesterday's deal".

-Until Sunday, there was no response from Moscow, but Turkish Defence Minister Hulusi Akar said Russia had denied carrying out the attack.
+There was no response from Moscow until Sunday, but Turkish Defence Minister Hulusi Akar said before that Russia had denied carrying out the attack.

-"The Russians told us that they had absolutely nothing to do with this attack," he told state news agency Anadolu.

-Odessa region officials said the strikes left people wounded and damaged port infrastructure in Odessa, without specifying the number or severity of the injuries.

 Zelensky has said around 20 million tonnes of produce from last year's harvest and the current crop would be exported under the agreement, estimating the value of Ukraine's grain stocks at around $10 billion.